- What is the Association of Bikeability Schemes (TABS)?

 Places will be limited to those registered as delivering Bikeability Schemes but if you are not in this category, you can go on a waiting list which will be reviewed once the annual registration deadline has passed and if places remain, we will contact you and you can register and attend.

-TABS is open to schemes not individuals and only registered Bikeability Schemes can join TABS.
-So, you need to have full instructor status and then register your Bikeability Scheme before your scheme can apply to join TABS.
+TABS is open to schemes and qualified instructors So, you need to have full instructor status before you can apply to join TABS.

 Please visit the Bikeability website